prantlf/ovai/README.md

 # ovai - ollama-vertex-ai

-HTTP proxy for accessing [Vertex AI] with the REST API interface of [ollama].
+HTTP proxy for accessing [Vertex AI] with the REST API interface of [ollama] or [OpenAI].
 Optionally forwarding requests for other models to `ollama`.
 Written in [Go].

 ## Synopsis